 Also known as

-desertbells, desert bluebells, California-bluebell, desert scorpionweed, desert Canterbury bells and Desert Bluebell
+desertbells, desert bluebells, California-bluebell, desert scorpionweed, desert Canterbury bells, Desert Bluebell and Phacelia campanularia.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.